 The results and financial position of any operations that have a functional currency different from the U.S. dollar are translated into U.S. dollar amounts.
 Assets and liabilities are translated into U.S. dollars at exchange rates in effect at the balance sheet date.
 Income and expense items are translated at average rates for the period.
 All resulting exchange differences are recognized as accumulated other comprehensive income, a separate component of stockholders' equity.
 On consolidation, exchange differences arising from the translation of any net investment in foreign entities are recorded in stockholders' equity as part of accumulated other comprehensive income, net of related taxes.

-Patent and License Expense
+Patent Expense

-Legal fees incurred for patents relating to commercialized products are capitalized and amortized over the life of the patents and reported in research and development expense.
-Legal fees incurred for patent application costs have been charged to expense and reported in research and development expense.
+Legal fees incurred for patent application costs for product candidates have been charged to expense and reported in research and development expense.

 Share-Based Compensation Expense